Invocation (The X-Files): Plot

 In 1990, Billy Underwood goes missing at a school fair in Dexter, Oklahoma.
 Ten years later, Billy's mother Lisa Underwood is called to the local elementary school.
 She learns that Billy has mysteriously re-appeared at the school, but does not seem to have aged in the decade he was missing.

 Dana Scully (Gillian Anderson) and John Doggett (Robert Patrick) arrive at the police station to see Billy.
 Doggett interviews the boy, who seems to be mute.
 In attempt to get Billy to speak, Doggett keeps his backpack from him.
 This infuriates Lisa and leads Scully to question Doggett’s expertise in child abduction cases.
 Scully suggests that Billy is an alien abductee, but Doggett believes Ronald Purnell, a local delinquent, may have been involved in the boy's disappearance.
 Doggett questions Purnell, who expresses confusion when the agent suggests that he should meet Billy.
 As Doggett sits in his car, he pulls out a school photo of a young boy.

 When Billy is returned home, his brother and father are uneasy about his presence; Lisa is blind to these problems.
 While Lisa and her husband Doug argue about Billy, he wanders into his brother’s room holding a knife.
 Lisa finds a bloody knife in Josh's bed the next morning, although the boy is unscathed.
 Billy stands in the room staring at Josh.
 Forensic analysis shows the blood to be Billy's, although there are no injuries on him.
 The knife bears a crude star-like symbol that Billy drew while being interrogated by Doggett, a symbol that was also drawn by a psychic investigator who worked with the police following Billy's disappearance ten years earlier.
-The Underwoods reluctantly agree to let Billy speak with the psychic, but when Doug attempt to drive him to the meeting, Billy seemingly disappears from inside the family minivan, only to reappear in Josh's room, frightening Josh with his silent staring.
+The Underwoods reluctantly agree to let Billy speak with the psychic, but when Doug attempts to drive him to the meeting, Billy seemingly disappears from inside the family minivan, only to reappear in Josh's room, frightening Josh with his silent staring.
 Meanwhile, at Purnell's trailer, his mother's boyfriend, Cal Jeppy, shows up and hassles him.
 Purnell goes into the woods and digs up a skull.
 Later, Jeppy blackmails Purnell into silence over something related to Billy.